christianhaitian/Retro-CM3/README2.md

 -  SSH, SFTP and Samba are disabled by default even after enabling wireless.
 This is to secure the system when wifi is enabled for retroachievements.
 -  Added ability to Enable and Disable SSH and Samba services from Retropie menu.
 Look for green thumbs up and red thumbs down.
 -  Added custom systam splash screens when launching roms in various emulators.
 Thanks to ehettervik (https://github.com/ehettervik/es-runcommand-splash)
+-  Included Pico-8 setup and menu option.
+Just add your licensed Pico-8 files to /home/pi/pico-8 via SSH.
+Then go to Pico-8 menu from Emulationstation and launch one of the Pico 8 options based on audio volume level you prefer.
 -  New Donkey Kong welcome splashscreen.
 Thanks to carolinashakes (https://www.reddit.com/r/RetroPie/comments/405b6c/new_retropie_splash_screen_feel_free_to_use/)

 Known Issues